ankor-io-deprecated/ankor-todo-tutorial/README.md

     });

 The later will be used by React internally to run it's "diff magic" and to update the DOM.
-While React does not prevent you from writing the later directly, it is much more convenient to use the familiar HTML syntax.

 #### Starting the React pre-compiler